famavott/more-data-structures/README.md

 merge_sort(input_list): Recursively sorts through the first half of the input list, then resursively sorts through the second half.
 The sub-lists are then merged together, in order, to create an output list.

 Time Complexity: 0(n log(n))

+## Quick Sort

+quick_sort(input_list): Picks the first element as the pivot point, and partitions the list around the value of the pivot.
+These steps are recursively applied to the sub-lists until the entire list is in sorted order.

+Time Complexity: 0(n^2)